Generic Name: atazanavir (A-ta-ZAN-a-vir)

 - if you have allergies to medicines, foods, or other substances

-- if you have hemophilia, diabetes or high blood sugar, high cholesterol, an irregular heartbeat, gallbladder problems, or liver problems (including hepatitis B or hepatitis C)
+- if you have hemophilia, diabetes or high blood sugar, high cholesterol, an irregular heartbeat, gallbladder problems (eg, gallstones), or liver problems (eg, hepatitis B or C)

-- if you have kidney problems or are on dialysis
+- if you have kidney problems or kidney stones or you are on dialysis

 Some MEDICINES MAY INTERACT with atazanavir.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Many prescription and nonprescription medicines (eg, used for aches and pains, allergies, angina, asthma or other lung or breathing problems, birth control, blood thinning, blood vessel problems, cancer, Cushing syndrome, cystic fibrosis, depression or other mental or mood problems, diabetes, enlarged prostate gland, erectile dysfunction, gout, heartburn or reflux disease, hepatitis C, high blood pressure, high cholesterol, HIV, immune system suppression, infections, inflammation, irregular heartbeat or other heart problems, low blood sodium levels, migraine, nausea and vomiting, opioid addiction, overactive bladder, pulmonary hypertension, seizures, sleep aid, Tourette disorder), multivitamin products, and herbal or dietary supplements (eg, herbal teas, coenzyme Q10, garlic, ginseng, ginkgo, St. John's wort) may interact with atazanavir.
 Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with atazanavir